-This course prepares students for an advanced study of English at the bachelor degree level and will serve as the capstone experience for English concentration students enrolled in the Liberal Arts program with a focus on writing, literature or communications.
-The course is designed to help students synthesize the learning and skills acquired in their English concentration and prepare them for baccalaureate work.
-As summative assessment, students will apply their skills by producing a project that integrates writing through strategies of research, interpretation, and/or audio-visual skills.
-Students select a topic of interest through the guidance of their instructor; topics include literature, professional or creative writing, English education or communications.
-Prerequisites: Completion of 45 credits of coursework applicable to Liberal Arts-English concentration.
-Minimum of B- in ENGN101 and ENGN102 for the English focus; or ENGN101, ENGN102, CMNN101 and CMNN115 for the communications focus.
+This course provides students with an opportunity to learn about an area not covered by existing courses in the English curriculum and in particular prepares students for an advanced study of English at the bachelor degree level.
+The course is a program requirement for English concentration students enrolled in the Liberal Arts program with a focus on writing or literature.
+As a summative assessment, students will apply knowledge and skills learned through previous coursework by producing a project that integrates writing through strategies of research, interpretation, and/or audio-visual skills.
+Students select a topic of interest through the guidance of their instructor; topics include literature, professional or creative writing, or English education.
+Prerequisites: For English concentration majors: Completion of 45 credits of coursework applicable to Liberal Arts-English concentration.
+Minimum grade of B-' in ENGL101N, ENGL102N for the English concentration.